by Andrea M. Darcy

 Myth #3: You should never ask someone talking about suicide whether they have a plan or method as it might encourage them.

 Contrary to popular belief, it is a good idea to ask questions when people are talking about suicide.
-Most people who bring up suicide have already thought about a plan or method.
-Asking them about their intentions isn’t likely to give them ideas.
+Most people who bring up details about suicide have already thought about it more than you, you aren’t likely to give them ideas.

 Myth #4: A sane person would never commit suicide.